Kevin Durant Just Broke Torrey Craig's Ankles And NBA Twitter Is Going Crazy

 Publish date:

-NBA Twitter Went Nuts About What Kevin Durant Did In The Pacers-Nets Game
+NBA Twitter Went Absolutely Nuts About The Ridiculous Move Kevin Durant Had In The Pacers-Nets Game

 Kevin Durant had an incredible crossover during the game between the Indiana Pacers and Brooklyn Nets on Friday night.